neiltron/descendorg/source/posts/2016-05-02-html5-video-events-with-popcornjs.html.markdown

 After some discussion, I put together a small app that showed questions over a video in a quiz format.
 If you want to skip ahead, you can <a href='http://neiltron.github.io/video_quiz_demo/public/' target='_blank'>view the demo</a> or <a href='http://github.com/neiltron/video-quiz' target='_blank'>check out the code</a>.

-### MVC-SORTA.
-MVC-ORTA.
-Whatever.
+### MV-SORTA
-There's a clever way to say Model-View-Controller-esque but I'm not sure what it is.
-Anyways, I used a MVC-ish pattern that was heavy on the View.
+I used a MVC-ish pattern that was heavy on the View.
 The view also <a href='https://github.com/neiltron/video_quiz_demo/blob/gh-pages/public/js/question-view.js#L6' target='_blank'>holds model data</a>, which is supplied as an array of <a href='https://github.com/neiltron/video_quiz_demo/blob/gh-pages/public/js/questions.js' target='_blank'>pre-loaded question data</a>.
 In real life, this data would be handled by a CMS and probably served to the client via an API.

 To get started, the events/views are initialized at page load and registered with Popcorn.js.
 This just tells the video what it's supposed to do and when.
 This is the kick-off point of the app.